juxt/aero/README.md

 Both `:analytics` and `:webserver` will have their `:db` keys resolved to `"datomic:dynamo://dynamodb"`

-References are recursive too and can be used in `#include` files.
+References are recursive.
+They can be used in `#include` files.

 ## Useful patterns and advice